Bender Brass Band

 Jimmy Carpenter: Jimmy Carpenter is one of the hardest working sax men in the music business.
 He is a staple on the New Orleans music scene working for years with Blues Great Tinsley Ellis, as the Band Leader with New Orleans' famous Walter “Woflman” Washington, Road Manager and Saxman with the legendary Jimmy Thackery, and of late traveling the world with Mike Zito and the Wheel.
 Jimmy also has his solo career and his latest release “Walk Away” was critically acclaimed.
 Jimmy Carpenter's Sax bellows with rich Soul, jumps with thumping Funk and howls with a Muscle Shoals richness that is unmatched.

 Randy Oxford: When folks think of superior Blues instrumentation guitar, keyboards, Blues harp, and saxophone come to mind but rarely ever trombone.
 Out of the evergreen state of Washington comes a Blues Man that has taken the deep driving sound of this slide instrument to a whole new level.
 He has a thick grin that fronts a positive, good-humored attitude that surely comes through on every note he exhales.
 Randy honed his craft serving the US Army in the multifaceted military band in Europe and Monterey, California.
-After years of night tripping road touring, Randy has total control of the trombone and uses the full extent on the instrument's tonal range.
+After years of night tripping road touring, Randy has total control of the trombone and uses the full extent of the instrument's tonal range.
 The one, most clear attribute that he commands is his impeccable sense of timing with every artist he accompanies.

 Doug Woolverton: Since the tender age of 7, Doug Woolverton has been cultivating his smooth, soulful, yet energetic trumpet sound for audiences around the world becoming one of the most in-demand, versatile trumpeters of his generation.
 Alumni of the spectacular Blues outfit Roomful of Blues, Doug is a Turn It Up trumpeter that blends a musical cocktail that is stout and refreshing.
-A master of many genres, he embodies the prolific style of Miles Davis with his personal tone to deliver a richness as flavorful as Memphis fried chicken and New Orleans Gumbo.
+A master of many genres, he embodies the prolific style of Miles Davis with his tone to deliver a richness as flavorful as Memphis fried chicken and New Orleans Gumbo.
 Doug Woolverton is a welcome addition to any ensemble.

 Mark Earley: When he is not touring or recording with Roomful of Blues, the list is long of the artists that have invited Mark Earley to blow his astounding saxophone.
 Wayne Newton, J. Giles Band, Taj Mahal, Coco Montoya, The Fabulous Thunderbirds are but a handful of world-renowned artists that have recognized his extraordinary talent.
 Rendering a fat swinging audience moving sound, Mark wields both a mean Alto and menacing Baritone horn with well-honed style and grace that just screams “It's Time To Party.”

 Alastair Greene: The sizzling mojo that Alastair Greene brings to the stage is a shameless talent that was hard earned working the bars, clubs, festivals, and arenas across the country and around the world.
 Alastair has been fronting his own Blues Rock trio for 20 years in addition to performing with a who's who of Blues and Rock icons.
 Genuine creativity, rocking flair, and impeccable vocals are his calling cards.
 It’s no wonder why Alan Parsons tapped Alastair as his lead guitarist nearly a decade ago.
-His six string work is filled with emotion and fire, complex for sure.
+His six-string work is filled with emotion and fire, complex for sure.
 As he peers over his shades, he may claim to be Trouble at Your Door, but in all reality, the only trouble you’ll have is finding yourself a spot closer to the front of his stage.
 Alastair Greene is a true Modern Day Blues sensation that gives his all to every performance.